egbaydarov/clickhouse-pure-csharp/README.md

 ## Stuff to Make Better

-- General refactoring (trim vibecode artifacts and make the API more straightforward).
+- (WIP) General refactoring (trim vibecode artifacts and make the API more straightforward).
 - Generate tests from templates instead of hand-rolling them.
 - Use bare TCP instead of gRPC (gRPC is temporary to save time), which should give a boost and let manage memory with arenas.
 - More type support (right now only what I personally need is implemented).
 - More hot-path optimizations and profiling.
+- Code generation to reduce boilerplate code on serialization (kinda similar to System.Text.Json).
+- Documentation

 ## Supported Types